theScottyJam/proposal-strict-js-types/README.md

 The getX function's type declaration states that it'll accept any object that's tagged with the `Point` interface.
 The `!` after `Point` indicates that if the object currently doesn't have a `Point` tag, the runtime should attempt to auto-tag it as follows: If the passed-in value conforms to the interface, it will receive a `Point` tag in a hidden field, otherwise, an error would be thrown.
 The reason the `!` symbol was chosen was to try and draw attention to the fact that this can be a potential performance bottleneck if you're dealing with especially large interfaces.

-If you don't place a `!` in front, than an error will be thrown if the function ever receives a value that is untagged, it won't fall back to auto-applying a tag.
+If you don't place a `!` behind, than an error will be thrown if the function ever receives a value that is untagged, it won't fall back to auto-applying a tag.
 Note that the user can still apply the tag on their end before passing in a value into a function:

 ```javascript
 interface Point {